 NCGS § 116-37.2, as revised by S.L.
 2011-145, Section 9.6E.(c)., allows UNC Health Care's Board to be responsible for the custody and management of funds, including developing policies for deposit, investment, and administration of funds.
-In addition to the Hospitals' assets, the Liability Insurance Trust Fund and UNC Health Care System assets can also be invested under the new guidelines.
-With this legislative flexibility and under the guidance of the Finance Committee of the Board, the Hospitals has made the following investment:
+In addition to UNC Hospitals' assets, the Liability Insurance Trust Fund and UNC Health Care System assets can also be invested under the new guidelines.
+With this legislative flexibility and under the guidance of the Finance Committee of the Board, UNC Hospitals has made the following investment:

-UNC Investment Fund, LLC - At June 30, 2021, the Statement of Net Position reported investments and assets limited as to use of \$1,687,568,454, which represents the Hospitals' equity position in the UNC Investment Fund, LLC (UNC Investment Fund).
+UNC Investment Fund, LLC - At June 30, 2022, the State of Net Position reported investments and assets limited as to use of \$1,565,356,921, which represents UNC Hospitals' equity position in the UNC Investment Fund, LLC (UNC Investment Fund).
 The UNC Investment Fund is an external investment pool that is not registered with the Securities and Exchange Commission, does not have a credit rating, and is not subject to any regulatory oversight.
 Investment risks associated with the UNC Investment Fund are included in audited financial statements of the UNC Investment Fund, LLC which may be obtained from UNC Management Company, Inc., 1400 Environ Way, Chapel Hill, NC 27517.